teambit/docs/docs/getting-started/workspace-ui.md

 title: Workspace UI
 ---

-To see a component in the workspace you will first need to [create a component](/getting-started/creating-components) and then [add/track a component](/getting-started/adding-components).
+To see a component in the workspace you first need to [create a component](/getting-started/creating-components).
+Starting the workspace with no component will result in an error.

 ## Starting the dev server